Bill

 Bill Summary

-AN ACT To amend Chapter 1 of Title 10 of the Official Code of Georgia Annotated, relating to selling and other trade practices, so as to provide for rounding of total price of the sale of goods or services when using legal tender; to provide for tax exemptions; to provide for certain immunities; to provide for definitions; to provide for related matters; to repeal conflicting laws; and for other purposes.
+AN ACT To amend Chapter 1 of Title 10 of the Official Code of Georgia Annotated, relating to selling and other trade practices, so as to provide for rounding of total price of the sale of goods or services when using legal tender; to provide for payment in exact change when using legal tender; to provide for tax exemptions; to provide for certain immunities; to provide for definitions; to provide for related matters; to repeal conflicting laws; and for other purposes.

 AI Summary

-This bill allows merchants in Georgia to round the total price of goods and services when customers pay with "legal tender," which means U.S. coins and currency, for in-person, face-to-face sales.
-Specifically, if the final total ends in one, two, six, or seven cents, it will be rounded down to the nearest five cents, and if it ends in three, four, eight, or nine cents, it will be rounded up to the nearest five cents.
-This rounding will not affect the sales price for tax purposes, and merchants are protected from penalties or violations for complying with this rounding rule.
-However, this rounding does not apply to transactions totaling one or two cents (which will be rounded up to five cents), or to payments made by methods other than cash, such as credit cards or electronic transfers, unless cash is given back to the customer.
-The bill also clarifies that any gains or losses from this rounding are not subject to state or local taxes, and it repeals any conflicting laws.
+This bill allows merchants in Georgia to round the total price of goods and services when customers pay with cash, which is defined as "legal tender" meaning U.S. coins and currency.
+Specifically, if the total price ends in one, two, six, or seven cents, it will be rounded down to the nearest five cents, and if it ends in three, four, eight, or nine cents, it will be rounded up to the nearest five cents.
+This rounding rule does not apply to transactions totaling one or two cents (which will be rounded up to five cents) or to payments made by any method other than cash, such as credit cards or electronic transfers, unless cash is given back to the customer.
+The bill also clarifies that merchants must accept exact cash payment for the total amount due before any rounding occurs and states that no taxes will be applied to any gains or losses from this rounding process, and merchants will be protected from violations of state or local laws for complying with these rounding provisions.

 Committee Categories